chevere/docs/components/VarDump.md

 # VarDump

-The `Chevere\Components\VarDump\VarDump` component is in charge of providing the ability to dump any variable.
+An alternative to [var_dump](https://www.php.net/manual/en/function.var-dump.php), but with a richer feature set including formatting for the generation of different type of documents.

-It is an alternative to [var_dump](https://www.php.net/manual/en/function.var-dump.php), but with a richer feature set including formatting for the generation of different type of documents.
+[VarDumpInterface](../reference/Chevere/Interfaces/VarDump/VarDumpInterface.md) describe the interface for a component in charge of providing the ability to dump any variable.

 ## Learn by Examples